jorgonor/Leaflet.GeoJSONAutocomplete/README.md

 - **drawColor:** Color for Linestring and polygon geometries.
 - **pointGeometryZoomLevel:** Zoom level for point geometries. -1 means use leaflet default.
 - **pagingActive:** If your geojson service supports paging (accepts offset parameter) change this to true.
+- **pagingActive:** If your geojson service supports paging (accepts offset parameter) change this to true.
+- **searchLayerType:** Define if you want to show multiple GEOJson objects or just one at the same time.
+    Set this option to *'simple'* or *'multiple'*.

 #Paging Mode
 If your geojson service supports paging (accepts offset parameter), you can activate paging with pagingActive parameter in options.
 When you type any text and press Enter(or click Search Button), Autocomplete runs with paging mode.
-In paging mode Autocomplete draw all geometries on map in a page.

 #License